 Filmmaker Kip Andersen, and his co-director Keegan Kuhn (the same guys behind Cowspiracy, which was executive produced for Netflix by Leonardo DiCaprio), are at it again to expose the detriments of our meat-hungry society.

-Andersen tracks down experts at leading health organizations, such as the American Cancer Society (ACS), American Diabetes Association (ADA) and American Heart Association (AHA) to ask them why they continue to promote a diet that they know leads to the very diseases they’re trying to prevent and cure.
+Andersen tracks down experts at leading health organizations, such as the American Cancer Society (ACS), American Diabetes Association (ADA), and American Heart Association (AHA), to ask them why they continue to promote a diet that they know leads to the very diseases they’re trying to prevent and cure.

-My personal Hypocrite of the Year award goes to Dr. Robert Ratner, the Chief Scientific and Medical Officer for the ADA.
+The Hypocrite of the Year award goes to Dr. Robert Ratner, the Chief Scientific and Medical Officer for the ADA.
 I almost threw up after watching Anderson interview this man.
 I mean, I felt physically ill as I watched this interview in horror.

-But then when Anderson asks him questions about what a proper diet for someone with diabetes looks like, Dr. Ratner becomes extremely agitated.
+But then, when Anderson asks him questions about what a proper diet for someone with diabetes looks like, Dr. Ratner becomes extremely agitated.